hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/189__Praveen_R._Bhat.md

 Reposting in 2 parts since I got a server response so:  Message body is too
 big: 57888 bytes with a limit of 50 KB

-​Part 1: ​
+Part 1:

-​​Namaste Adityaji,​
+Namaste Adityaji,

 On Sat, Jul 15, 2017 at 2:54 PM, Aditya Kumar <kumaraditya22 at yahoo.com>
  wrote:

 >
-> ​If that, I am glad, but you are still sadly mistaken.
+> If that, I am glad, but you are still sadly mistaken.
 Bhamatikara
 > Vachaspati Mishra accepts DSV with NJV not EJV.
 That is not to say that he
-> ​is against DSV.
+> is against DSV.
 Someone who has Bhamati reference for this may kindly
 > quote the same, since I haven't studied Bhamati text proper.
 >
 > A : I am not sure if Bhamati explicitly advocates solipsism, but here is a
 > refutation of DSV with nana-jiva vada : -
 >

-​If its not from Bhamati, I am not interested in Dasgupta's hypotheses.​ However, I will just respond to just some points in the following.
+If its not from Bhamati, I am not interested in Dasgupta's hypotheses.
+However, I will just respond to just some points in the following.

 > “Some Vedantists hold that there are many individuals and the